trouble6174/telegraph-road/Doubts/unsolved.md

 ### React
 1. export, export default, export multi
 2. Each child in a list should have a unique "key" prop
+3. Is there a better way to use memo in Day8's exercise